-Additional provisions of the health care reform law, which become effective this year and in subsequent years, may negatively affect our future revenue and prospects for profitability.
+Additional provisions of the health care reform law, which have taken effect or will become effective later this year, may negatively affect our future revenue and prospects for profitability.
 Along with other pharmaceutical manufacturers and importers of brand name prescription drugs, we would be assessed a fee based on our proportionate share of sales of brand name prescription drugs to certain government programs, including Medicare and Medicaid.
-As part of the health care reform law s provisions closing a funding gap that currently exists in the Medicare Part D prescription drug program (commonly known as the donut hole ), we will also be required to provide a 50% discount on brand name prescription drugs sold to beneficiaries who fall within the donut hole.
+As part of the health care reform law s provisions closing a funding gap that currently exists in the Medicare Part D prescription drug program (commonly known as the donut hole), we will also be required to provide a 50% discount on brand name prescription drugs sold to beneficiaries who fall within the donut hole.